itskingori/systematic-theology/books/11.1-kings/chapter-008.md

 sectionlink: /books/1-kings/
 ---

+### The Ark Brought to the Temple

 > 1 Then Solomon assembled the elders of Israel, and all the heads of the tribes, the chief of the fathers of the children of Israel, unto king Solomon in Jerusalem, that they might bring up the ark of the covenant of the LORD out of the city of David, which [is] Zion.
 > 2 And all the men of Israel assembled themselves unto king Solomon at the feast in the month Ethanim, which [is] the seventh month.
 > 3 And all the elders of Israel came, and the priests took up the ark.

+* [The ark][the-ark] had been in Jerusalem (the City of David, also known as Zion) all this time.
+Learn more  about [the ark that housed the Testimony][the-ark].

 > 4 And they brought up the ark of the LORD, and the tabernacle of the congregation, and all the holy vessels that [were] in the tabernacle, even those did the priests and the Levites bring up.

+* [The tabernacle][the-tabernacle] was a place where the Israelites would meet with the LORD before [the temple][the-temple] was built.
+* The temple housed some pieces of furniture, namely:
+  * The altar of burnt offering — Exodus 27:1-8
+  * The altar of incense — Exodus 30:1-10
+  * [The ark][the-ark] — Exodus 25:10-22
+  * The basin for washing — Exodus 30:17-21
+  * The lampstand — Exodus 25:31-40
+  * The table — Exodus 25:23-30

 > 5 And king Solomon, and all the congregation of Israel, that were assembled unto him, [were] with him before the ark, sacrificing sheep and oxen, that could not be told nor numbered for multitude.
 > 6 And the priests brought in the ark of the covenant of the LORD unto his place, into the oracle of the house, to the most holy [place, even] under the wings of the cherubims.
 > 7 For the cherubims spread forth [their] two wings over the place of the ark, and the cherubims covered the ark and the staves thereof above.